Infineon/ota-update/README.md

 For <b>Bluetooth®</b>, the OTA library works with an intermediate peer application on a laptop (or phone) to push the image to the device.

 ## Library Versions
+ota-update v3.0.0 works with ModusToolbox 3.0.

 ota-update v2.0.0 works with ModusToolbox 3.0 and is <b>not</b> backwards compatible with ModusToolbox 2.4.

 ota-update v1.0.0 works with ModusToolbox 2.4 and replaces anycloud-ota (all versions).

 The anycloud-ota vx.x.x library will be depricated soon.

-## 1. OTA Updating uses MCUBootApp
+## 1. OTA Update with MCUBootloader Application

 The OTA library works in concert with MCUBootApp to provide a no-fail solution to updating device software in the field.

-MCUBootApp is a separate application that is built outside of your application.
-It is programmed separately to the device and is not updated for the life of the device.
+MCUBootApp is a secure bootloader application for 32-bit microcontrollers and users should build it outside of the user OTA application.
+It is programmed separately to the device before flashing the user OTA application and is not updated for the life of the device.

-Your application will include the ota-update library, which will set the appropriate flags so that MCUBootApp knows when to perform an update of your application.
+User OTA application will include the ota-update library, which will set the appropriate flags so that MCUBootApp knows when to perform an update of your application.
 The OTA library will download a new (updated) application, store it in flash, and set flags so that on the next reset, MCUBootApp will see there is an update available.

 <b>The basic device boot sequence is as follows:</b>